AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 The `image` keyword in Glimmer automatically does that work when passing an image path produced from inside a JAR file.

+6. NAME.app is damaged and can't be opened.
+You should move it to the trash

+If you package an app for the Mac and an end-user gets the error message above upon installing, note that you probably have a system incompatibility issue between your OS/CPU Architecture and the end-user's OS/CPU Architecture.
+To resolve the issue, make sure to repackage the app for the Mac on a system perfectly matching the end-user's OS/CPU Architecture (sometimes, packaging on a newer MacOS with the same CPU Architecture also works, but you would have to test that to confirm and ensure full compatibility).

+7. Message about a Mac app for which the developer cannot be verified (Move To Trash or Cancel)

+If you get the above message when running a packaged Mac app for the first time, choose cancel and then immediately go to System Preferences -> Security & Privacy -> General Tab -> Choose Open Anyway at the bottom where the app name should be showing.

+This would not be an issue if the app was [signed by Apple as per Mac Application Distribution instructions](#mac-application-distribution)